wiseupdata/terraform_certification/README.md

 Suggestions for passing the exam on your first attempt.❤️

 1. Do a good course with plenty of practical examples, and make sure not to skip any of them!
 (This is very important!
-1. Read the documentation guide to the exam.
+2. Read the documentation guide to the exam.
    * > https://developer.hashicorp.com/terraform/tutorials/certification/associate-review
      >
-1. Practice, practice, practice!
+3. Practice, practice, practice!
 The more you work with Terraform, the more comfortable you'll be with its syntax, features, and functionality.
 Try building out a variety of different infrastructure configurations, and experiment with different providers, modules, and features.
-1. check the commands in the [Commands.md](https://github.com/wiseupdata/terraform_certification/blob/main/Commands.md)
+4. Check some commands and interesting behaviors in the[Commands.md](https://github.com/wiseupdata/terraform_certification/blob/main/Commands.md)

 ## Tips 👀️

 - The default number of concurrent operations supported by Terraform apply command is 10 (parallelism)
 - Terraform replace is the same of terraform taint
 - Each terraform block can contain a number of settings related to Terraform's behavior.
 Within a terraform block, only constant values can be used; arguments may not refer to named objects such as resources, input variables, etc, and may not use any of the Terraform language built-in functions.
   -A Terraform Enterprise install that is provisioned on a network that does not have Internet access is generally known as an air-gapped install.
 These types of installs require you to pull updates, providers, etc. from external sources vs. being able to download them directly.
 - Terraform Enterprise requires a PostgresSQL for a clustered deployment.
 - Some Backends supported: Terraform Enterprise, Consul, S3, Artifactory.
 - Terraform Cloud supports the following VCS providers: GitHub, Gitlab, Bitbucket and Azure DevOps
 - The existence of a provider plugin found locally in the working directory does not itself create a provider dependency.
 The plugin can exist without any reference to it in Terraform configuration.